dasheng523/yesblog/memory-bank/activeContext.md

 - `PrimaryKey`'s `Show` and `Eq` instances need to be derived separately for the `Identity` version.
 - The configuration of `exposed-modules` in the `.cabal` file is crucial for module visibility.
 - Database migration functionality in Beam requires the `beam-migrate` package, but its usage may need adjustment based on version and specific requirements.
+- `pre-commit` hooks can sometimes have caching issues, which can be resolved by cleaning the cache.